Lesson AWF-4

 Lesson goals

-Read and discuss a text on social media, learn how to create participle clauses, how they can show cause and effect, reasons and event order
+Learn how to create participle clauses, how they can show cause and effect, reasons and event order

 Lesson activities